BirgitPohl/BirgitPohl/README.md

 I'm an Engineering Manager.
 One of those engineers who don't code that much.

-The reason is, I have noticed, that many people come together because of their coding skills, but lose their minds, because of lack of communication.
-Here is were my work starts:
+The reason is, I have noticed, that many people come together because of their coding skills, but lose their minds because of lack of communication.
+Here is where my work starts:

 I enable teams to do, what they are good at.
 With my background knowledge in software engineering and my people-skills I bring development, business, design and users closer together and I create frictionless working environments.